keeroll/web-design-technology-labs/README.md

-# University tasks repository (web development course)
+# Web design repository
-### A few projects to pass web design technology course at university.
+Some web design tasks for one of my university courses